peter28data/data-modeling/README.md

 ## Denormalized Data Modeling

-This project demonstrades the Tradeoffs of data modeling techniques such as Star Schema and Snowflake Schema.
+This project demonstrades Data Modeling and how tables are structured to Fact Tables and Dimension Tables.

 ---